 How to Apply for REA Certification

-Application Deadlines: Your completed application must be received by the Certification Administrator at least 3 weeks prior to the date of the examination for which you wish to sit.
+Application Deadlines: Your completed application must be received by the Certification Administrator 3 weeks prior to date of the examination for which you wish to sit in order to guarantee you are pre-registered for the examination.
+After this date, you may be required to complete a waiver on-site if your name is not pre-registered

 REGISTER FOR THE AEE REA TRAINING SEMINAR

 All REA candidates are required to complete the web-based seminar, Certified Residential Energy Auditor Preparatory Training Program (12 hours in 6 two-hour online sessions) offered on an inhouse real-time basis or through a live inhouse seminar.
-Please contact Jenn Geho at (770) 279-4391 for pricing.
+Please contact Jenn Geho at (770) 279-4391 or at email@example.com for pricing.

 Note: Registering for the seminar does not automatically register you for the REA exam.
 After completing your seminar registration, return to this page, and go to STEP TWO.
 The links below will take you to seminar course information, current schedules and access to online seminar registration: